Barry Lyndon: Thackeray’s Masterpiece on 18th Century Europe

 Thackeray’s Art: Between Realism and Satire

-William Makepeace Thackeray (1811–1863) is one of the greatest Victorian novelists, contemporary and rival of Charles Dickens.
-Unlike Dickens, who favoured sentimentality and direct social critique, Thackeray excelled in biting satire and nuanced psychological portraiture.
+William Makepeace Thackeray (1811-1863) is one of the greatest Victorian novelists, contemporary and rival of Charles Dickens.
+Unlike Dickens, who favored sentimentality and direct social critique, Thackeray excelled in biting satire and nuanced psychological portraits.

 Barry Lyndon perfectly illustrates his talent for creating complex and morally ambiguous characters.
 Redmond Barry is neither a hero nor a pure villain, but a man of his time, a product of a society where appearance matters more than virtue, and where fortune can be gained through courage, cunning, or luck.